Jumpscale/Docs/AtYourService/AtYourServiceCmd.md

     removedata
     - remove data of app (e.g. database, e.g. vmachine when node ays) execute
-    - execute cmd on service e.g. ssh cmd on node jp or sql statement on database ...
+    - execute cmd on service e.g. ssh cmd on node ays or sql statement on database ...
     - use --cmd with to specify command to be execute monitor
     - do uptime check, local monitor & remote monitor check, if all ok return True